Back to Blog

 • ❌ Still manual setup every time

-Cloud-based AI labs (NetPilot):
+Cloud AI tutor (NetPilot):

 • ✅ Real virtual devices in the browser